NEASQC/qrbs/README.md

 # NEASQC lib template

-This repository is a template for NEASQC libraries.
+This is the repository for the Quantum Rule-Based System (QRBS) library of NEASQC project (WP6).

 ## Licence